softwareconstruction240/autograder/getting-started/getting-started.md

 ### Canvas Integration

 To link the autograder with Canvas, you will need to generate a Canvas API key and set the autograder to the current Course and Assignment ID numbers on Canvas.

 If you don't need Canvas integration, `--canvas-token <canvas api key>` can be replaced with `--use-canvas false`, which mocks Canvas calls.
-Then you can skip this section.
+Then, you can skip this section.

 #### Canvas API Key
 A Canvas Authorization Key is required to link the project to Canvas.